smithy-lang/smithy/docs/source/1.0/spec/core/json-ast.rst

 * Smithy JSON models can be merged together with other JSON models or other Smithy IDL models using the rules defined in :ref:`merging-models`.
-* Unless specified otherwise, the same constraints and logic is used to load JSON models that is used to load Smithy IDL models.
 * All shape IDs in the JSON AST MUST be absolute shape IDs that contain a namespace.
 One of the main drivers of the simplicity of the the JSON AST over the Smithy IDL is that relative and forward references never need to